jamespfennell/transiter/docs/src/api/public_resources.md

 Each feed is defined in the system configuration file.
 Feeds are included in the public API because there are non-admin use-cases for this resource.
-For example, an app might publish the staleness of realtime data by checking for the last succesful feed update.
+For example, an app might publish the staleness of realtime data by checking the last successful feed update time.

 More detailed information on a feed -- its full configuration, and the current status of its periodic updates -- can be retrieved through the admin API.